Dr. Kristian F. D. Rietveld

 2300 RA Leiden

-I am a Researcher and Lecturer in the Computer Systems group at LIACS.
-My research interests are optimizing compilers, program transformation, database systems, sparse matrices, data structure generation, and parallel and distributed computing.
-I have professional experience as Lead Software Engineer and System Administrator.
+Before turning to academia, I obtained professional experience as Lead Software Engineer and System Administrator.
 As software engineer, I am especially experienced in shared library maintenance (API and ABI compatibility) and working on open source software in open communities.
 In the past I have been part of the GTK+ development team for over a decade.